-Developed in response to requests from steel erectors and concrete contractors, the AdvanConn® V Chamber provides a secure mechanical connection for the erection of structural steel to concrete without the expense and uncertainty of field welding.
+Developed in response to requests from steel erectors and concrete contractors, the patented AdvanConn® V Chamber provides a secure mechanical connection for the erection of structural steel to concrete without the expense and uncertainty of field welding.

 The interlocking chamber and bearing seat engage remotely, eliminating the need to manually connect the steel to the concrete.
 The result is reduced labor and equipment cost, as well as increased job site safety during steel erection.
 The AdvanConn® V Chamber’s mechanical connection offers contractors and engineers increased confidence in the integrity of every connection.
 Further, third-party structural inspections can be conducted quickly and reliably.

 The AdvanConn® V Chamber transfers loads from the steel frame structure to the concrete structure in a fashion similar to the traditional embedded steel plate with studs.
 The structural engineer’s design of the studs to transfer loads from the AdvanConn® V Chamber to a concrete section may be accomplished according to well-established methods available in Appendix D of ACI 318 and/or the PCI Design Handbook (the sections related to design of embedded steel plates and studs).